prachinigam2097/R-A-B-Testing-Loan-Decision-Model-/README.md

-# A/B Testing Loan Decision Model – Advanced Data Analytics Project
+# A/B Testing Loan Decision Model

 ## Problem Statement
 A consumer lending company faced **high error rates in loan approvals** due to reliance on an outdated AI model.
 Loan officers were: